wdrammeh/kit-python-101/collection/list/readme.md

 # List

-List is a collection type whose items are ordered, changeable, and allow duplicate values.
+List is a collection type whose items are ordered, mutable, and allow duplicate values.

 # References